 Can testing your hormones help you understand your irregular cycles?

-Depending on whether or not you’re on birth control, you can test up to eight hormones involved in the regulation of your menstrual cycle with the Modern Fertility Hormone Test.
+Depending on whether or not you’re on birth control, you can test up to seven hormones involved in the regulation of your menstrual cycle with the Modern Fertility Hormone Test.
 If you’re on hormonal birth control or you’re not getting a period, there are some hormones we won’t be able to test — some might be suppressed or elevated because of birth control, and some are dependent on the days of your cycle.
 That said, getting a read on the hormonal levels we can test for provides helpful data for understanding your periods and your reproductive health.

 Our full hormone testing panel includes the hormones most important to fertility and reproductive health: anti-Mullerian hormone (AMH), thyroid-stimulating hormone (TSH), luteinizing hormone (LH), follicle-stimulating hormone (FSH), estradiol (E2), testosterone (T), and free thyroxine (fT4) (if TSH levels suggest further testing is needed).
 Hormonal imbalances in many of these hormones can contribute to irregular periods or indicate a health condition that could be the cause of irregularity.
 While the test can’t diagnose or treat any conditions or other reproductive health issues, your levels can give you a great starting point for conversations with your doctor.

 So... should you take the Modern Fertility Hormone Test if you’re looking for more info on your cycle?

 “I think a lot of women suffer in silence with undiagnosed menstrual cycle abnormalities,” Dr. van Dis says, “so I see only the upside of testing and getting more information.
 People need to be made aware that there are many conditions that affect the menstrual cycle, and the degree to which abnormalities can occur.
 Modern Fertility provides essential data about baseline medical conditions, especially for women who have irregular cycles. .”